-Compensatory time must be pre-arranged with the Clinical Coordinator and Clinical Instructor.
+Compensatory time must be pre-arranged with the Clinical Coordinator and Clinical Preceptor.
 It is the student's responsibility to see that all time is recorded promptly and accurately on the appropriate forms kept by the Clinical Coordinator.
+Compensatory time may be granted for out-of-program assignments and seminars- this may be used as clinic time as defined by the Program Director.
+This must be approved in advance.

-If a student is performing a competency exam, the Clinical Instructor is to be notified in order for the student to remain at the clinical setting after the scheduled end time.
-The Clinical Instructor must initial the student's timecard and state reason (performing comp.).
-For evening hours when the clinical instructor is not present, the radiologic technologist who evaluated the student's comp. will initial the time card and note reason.
+If a student is performing a competency exam at the end of a shift, the Clinical Preceptor is to be notified in order for the student to remain at the clinical setting after the scheduled end time.
+The Clinical Preceptor must initial the student's timecard and state reason (performing comp.).
+For evening hours when the clinical preceptor is not present, the radiologic technologist who evaluated the student's comp. will initial the timecard and note reason.
 The minutes over will be rounded to the nearest quarter hour.
 This time must be taken on the last clinical day of the same week, by leaving early.
 If this occurs on the last clinic day of the week, the student must notify the clinical coordinator who may grant permission to leave early the following clinic day.
 If the comp. exam is expected to last over a half hour after the scheduled end time, the clinical coordinator must be notified ahead of time.
-(Paragraph added 9/2017) (8/2021) rs